bgcasey/climate_downscaling/README.md

 iButton temperatures.
 The file `1_code/r_notebooks/6_boosted_regression_trees.Rmd` provides the code and methods used.
-We built the boosted-regression trees using the `dismo` and `gbm` r packages.
+We built the boosted-regression trees using the `dismo` and `gbm` R packages.
 We repeated the following steps for Tmax, Tmin, and Tavg for the summer, fall, winter, and spring seasons:

 1. Tune BRT parameters using a grid of parameter options and the `gbm`